 This year, we have also planned an additional panel discussion on institutional approaches for addressing diversity, equity, and inclusion, and concurrent sessions on novel approaches of and bias considerations in using electronic health records data in cancer control research, and challenges and successful examples in cancer consortia.
 The final program is shaping up with prestigious scholars in each of these topics already confirmed.

-The call for abstracts will open in September and the highest-scoring abstracts will be selected for oral presentations at the virtual conference and we will also have, as usual, best poster awards.
-Meeting registration is now open.
+The call for abstracts will open in September and the highest-scoring abstracts will be selected for oral presentations at the conference and we will have, as usual, best poster awards.

 ASPO’s Annual Meeting will be held Sunday, March 13 – Tuesday, March 15 at the Marriott University Park in Tucson, Arizona.
 The Associate Director and Program Leader Workshop will be held on Sunday, March 12th.
 More information is available here.

 Scarlett Lin Gomez, M.P.H., Ph.D.